Dakshitha6/pawtastic/README.md

-# DoggyDeals - Modern Dog Selling Platform
+# Pawtastic - Modern Dog Selling Platform

 A modern web application for buying and selling dogs, built with Next.js 14, TypeScript, Tailwind CSS, and Firebase.